 2) Muzak (background music)

-Tempo: Rather quiet, so that one does not choke in his dinner in the restaurant or in his drink in the pub.
+Tempo: Rather quiet, so that one does not choke in his dinner in the restaurant

 Volume: Not to loud, so that one can have a conversation.